Informatics-founded startup wins UKRI Agentic AI Pioneers Prize

 Accelerating life sciences discovery

-Danu Insights’ winning innovation is an AI‑driven “Digital Twin Builder” for life sciences research and development.
+Danu Insights’ award-winning innovation is an AI‑driven “Digital Twin Builder” for life sciences research and development.

 The platform combines machine learning, statistical modelling, and domain knowledge to design more effective experiments, helping researchers to:

-• identify the most informative next steps in complex experiments
+• identify the most informative next steps in complex experimental pipelines

 • reduce uncertainty in decision-making